 Acca sellowiana or formerly known as Feijoa sellowiana is commonly known as Feijoa, Pineapple Guava, Brazilian Guava, Fig Guava, or Guavasteen, but it is not a true Guava.

 It is from the Myrtaceae or the Myrtle family of plants and it is native to Brazil, Paraguay, northern Argentina, Colombia, and Uruguay.
-Acca sellowiana is an evergreen, perennial shrub.
+Acca sellowiana is a perennial shrub.
+It is evergreen.
 Acca sellowiana can grow to 7m or 23ft.

 The former name Feijoa sellowiana was named after a Portuguese naturalist, João da Silva Feijó (1760-1824) and the German botanist Friedrich Sellow (1789–1831).

 Feijoa is cultivated for its fruit which is consumed around the world.
-Since the fruit is rather easy to bruise it is usually locally cultivated so it does not have to travel.
-Interestingly the fruit does not change color as it ripens or even when it rots.
-Usually the fruit is at its ripe when it falls of the tree and needs to be consumed right away.
+Since the fruit is rather easy to bruise, it is usually locally cultivated so it does not have to travel.
+Interestingly, the fruit does not change color as it ripens or even when it rots.
+Usually, the fruit is at its ripe when it falls of the tree and needs to be consumed right away.
 Acca sellowiana petals are also edible.

-Acca sellowiana has dark green oval foliage, it is hairy on the back.
+Acca sellowiana has dark green oval foliage.
+It is hairy on the back.
 It flowers in the summer.
-The flowers have four red petals that are white on the outside.
+The flowers have four red petals.
+They are white on the outside.

 Grow it in good light, but not under the strong sun.
 Plant it in moist and fertile soil that is also well-drained.
 No pruning is necessary.
 Remove dead leaves or shape the plant.
 It is generally disease-free and pest-free.